Public Administration (MPA) 48 units

 Students have a choice of completing the program with a Departmental or University Thesis or Comprehensive Examination.
 Students must satisfy the University Writing Skills Test requirements before they will be allowed to enroll in PUAD 6901, PUAD 6909, or PUAD 6910.
 Students who wish to take the Comprehensive Examination must first enroll in PUAD 6901, Graduate Synthesis (4 units).
 Upon the successful completion of the course, they become eligible to take the Comprehensive Exam, which is a proctored essay exam.
 Students who fail the Comprehensive Exam may either retake PUAD 6901 and the Exam one additional time, or they may instead decide at that time to enroll in PUAD 6909, Departmental Thesis, or PUAD 6910, University Thesis.

 Students who choose to take PUAD 6909, Departmental Thesis, or PUAD 6910, University Thesis, should be aware of the procedural differences between a departmental and university thesis.
 While each carries 4 units of graduate credit, the university thesis requires a two-faculty member committee.
-The University Thesis Committee meets as called by the student or the faculty and includes the submission of the thesis to the University for final approval. * The university thesis deadline dates are listed at: Academic Calendar.
+The University Thesis Committee meets as called by the student or the faculty and includes the submission of the thesis to the University for final approval and binding.
+Two bound copies are required (one for the department and one for the university library).
+The university thesis deadline dates are listed at: Academic Calendar.
 A departmental thesis is directed by one faculty member.
 Students completing the departmental thesis may either sign up individually with a faculty advisor or meet in a scheduled graduate course.
-Two copies of the departmental thesis are required for the department. *Note: see the Errata chapter of this catalog for minor changes.
+Two copies of the departmental thesis are required for the department.

 Grades of “SP” (Satisfactory Progress) may be given for a thesis that is not completed at the end of the quarter.
 The “SP” grade must be removed within five years or it will become an “F.”